square/okhttp/README.md

 * Websockets - [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455)
 * SSE - [Server-sent events](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events)

-Where the spec is ambiguous, OkHttp follows modern user agents such as Browsers or HTTP Libraries.
+Where the spec is ambiguous, OkHttp follows modern user agents such as popular Browsers or common HTTP Libraries.

-OkHttp is principled and avoids being overly configurable, especially when such configuration is to workaround a buggy server, or contradict the relevant RFC.
+OkHttp is principled and avoids being overly configurable, especially when such configuration is to workaround a buggy server, test invalid scenarios or that contradict the relevant RFC.

-Examples
+Other HTTP libraries exist that fill that gap allowing extensive customisation including potentially invalid requests.

+Example Limitations

-* OkHttp does not allow GET with a body.
+* Does not allow GET with a body.
-* OkHttp Cache is not an interface with alternative implementations.
+* Cache is not an interface with alternative implementations.

 Get a URL
 ---------